ghedo/pflask/_sources/pflask.txt

 `--netif=<dev>,<name>`

-If the _"dev"_ option is an existing network interface, it will be moved inside the container "as is" and renamed to _"name"_.
+If the *dev* option is an existing network interface, it will be moved inside the container "as is" and renamed to *name*.
 No additional configuration will be applied to it.

 Example: `--netif=vxlan0,eth0`